carp-lang/Carp/docs/Memory.md

 * Safe: The memory management system should prevent errors related to memory management, such as "use after free" and "double free"

-This document describes how the memory management system works.
+This document introduces the basic concepts behind the kind of linear type system Carp uses.
+In addition, it takes a deeper look at how the system is currently implemented.

-## Linear Types and Scopes
+## Linear Types and Memory Management

 Carp's linear type system tracks the *ownership* of the memory associated with a given value as part of its type signature.
 A *linear type* is a traditional